dahak-metagenomics/dahak/CONTRIBUTING.md

  - Tutorials should be universally reproducible.
 If this request modifies a tutorial, does it assume we're starting from a blank Ubuntu 16.04 (Xenial Xerus) image?
  - Large diffs to binary or data files can artificially inflate the size of the repository.
 Are there large diffs to binary or data files, and are these changes necessary?
  ```
-then click "Create Pull Request".
+Next, click "Create Pull Request".
 This creates a new issue where others can review and make suggestions before your code is added the master dahak repository.

 10. Review the pull request checklist and make changes, if necessary.